centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-aws-cloudtrail.md

 ### Available custom modes

-This connector offers several ways (CLI, library, etc.) called **custom modes** to connect to the resource.
+This connector offers several ways to connect to the resource (CLI, library, etc.), called **custom modes**.
 All available custom modes can be displayed by adding the `--list-custommode` parameter to the command: